-• if a person sells housing purchased less than 5 years ago, business tax shall be levied in the full amount; if a person sells non-ordinary housing purchased not less than 5 years ago, business tax shall be levied based on the balance of the sales price and the purchase price of the house; and

-• if a person sells ordinary housing purchased not less than 5 years ago, business tax will be exempted.
+- · if a person sells housing purchased less than 5 years ago, business tax will be levied in the full amount; if a person sells non-ordinary housing purchased not less than 5 years ago, business tax will be levied based on the balance of the sales price and the purchase price of the house; and - · if a person sells ordinary housing purchased not less than 5 years ago, business tax will be exempted.

-The Notice of the State Council on Resolutely Curbing the Soaring Housing Prices in Some Cities (Circular No. 10) promulgated by the General Office of the State Council on January 26, 2011, provides that all local governments and the ministries and commissions under the State Council shall meet the following requirements:
+The Notice of the State Council on Resolutely Curbing the Soaring Housing Prices in Some Cities (Circular No. 10) promulgated by the General Office of the State Council on January 26, 2011, provides that all local governments and the ministries and commissions under the State Council must comply with the following requirements:

-- if an individual transfers a house within five years after purchasing it, all his or her income from such sale will be subject to business tax; - for a household purchasing a second residential household property by mortgage financing, the down payment shall not be less than 60% of the purchase price, and the interest rate for a mortgage on such property shall not be less than 1.1 times of the benchmark interest rate; - local governments are required to strengthen the administration of housing land supply and the land supply for housing for low-income people and shantytown renovation.
-Small and medium-sized common commodity property shall not be less than 70% of the total housing land supply; - for a local resident household having one residential household property, or a non-local resident household that is able to provide the individual income tax payment certificate or social insurance contribution certificate for a certain number of years shall only be allowed to purchase one more residential property; - for a local resident household having two or more residential property, or a non-local resident household having one or more residential property or is unable to provide the individual income tax payment certificate or social insurance contribution certificate for a certain number of years may not be allowed to purchase any residential property in the local area.
+- · if an individual transfers a house within five years after purchasing it, all his or her income from such sale will be subject to business tax; - a household purchasing a second residential household property by mortgage financing, the down payment must not be less than 60% of the purchase price, and the interest rate for a mortgage on such property must not be less than 1.1 times of the benchmark interest rate; - · local governments are required to strengthen the administration of housing land supply and the land supply for housing for low-income people and shantytown renovation.
+Small and medium-sized common commodity property must not be less than 70% of the total housing land supply; - a local resident household having one residential household property, or a non-local resident household that is able to provide the individual income tax payment certificate or social insurance contribution certificate for a certain number of years, may only be allowed to purchase one more residential property; - a local resident household having two or more residential property, or a non-local resident household having one or more residential property or is unable to provide the individual income tax payment certificate or social insurance contribution certificate for a certain number of years, may not be allowed to purchase any residential property in the local area.

-In accordance with the Notice of the Ministry of Housing and Urban-Rural Development and the State Administration of Foreign Exchange on Further Regulating the Administration of Houses Purchase by Overseas Entities and Individuals promulgated on November 4, 2010, except as otherwise provided in the law, an overseas individual may only purchase one house unit for personal residence, and an overseas entity establishing domestic branches or representative offices may only purchase non-residential houses in the city of registration for business purposes.
+In accordance with the Notice of MOHURD and SAFE on Further Regulating the Administration of Houses Purchase by Overseas Entities and Individuals promulgated on November 4, 2010, except as otherwise provided in the law, an overseas individual may only purchase one house unit for personal residence, and an overseas entity establishing domestic branches or representative offices may only purchase non-residential houses in the city of registration for business purposes.